wolfmanjm/wolfstock/README.md

 It has a large frame made from 2040 and 2020 Misumi extrusion using mini-kossel style printed brackets.

 The default version has 1000mm high Makerslide towers, an 463.4mm triangle sides, and arm length of 370mm, which makes for a roughly 250mm circular build area using Traxxas joints and 400mm build height.
 Use the Kossel Calculator and the lite-frame.scad to play with the exact lengths required.
+If you were to use mag arms which have more degrees of movement the build area would be around 350mm diameter for the above dimensions.

+The drive system can use Spectra 60lb braided fishing line and machined spools and 608 bearings for the idlers.

+There is an alternate set of stls that make use of gt2 belt.
+In this case the preferred idler is composed of two back to back 695 flanged bearings and the tensioner-gt2-F695zz.stl file, but there is also a crownedpulley.stl that fits over a 608 bearing and the file tensioner_g2_608.stl will house that.
+I have found that the crowned pulleys do not seem to keep the belt aligned as they are supposed to.

-The scad source files are parameterized so the dimensions can be tweaked.
+Most scad source files are parameterized so the dimensions can be tweaked.

-Some of the scad files are derived from Kossel files, most are original designs by me.
+Some of the scad files are derived from Kossel files or other scad files, most are original designs.
+The original source of the file is usually cited in the code.

 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this